 Examples other than the continued contrast of Adams’s word versus Harris’s, intercut narrations include the following: those of Adams and two separately interviewed homicide detectives telling of Adams’s arrest interrogation; Harris’s friends’ accounts of his boastful behavior following the incident versus the detectives’ recollection of Harris’s denial and their assumption of what his thought process was at the time; Robert and Emily Miller’s separate, conflicting descriptions of the murder from their otherwise seemingly aligned eyewitness perspectives and memory.
 Differently, some groupings of interviews joined through editing are not meant to clash, montage-style, and are instead merely the piecing together of likeminded testimonials forming a cohesive narrative of certain events, such as the following: the detectives separately yet corroboratively discussing their investigation as it unfolded; aligned, intercut remarks from Harris’s friends recalling his admission of the murder and his attitude regarding the robberies he committed (these are also intercut with detectives telling of Harris’s denial, as noted above); and similarly aligned interviews with Adams’s two defense attorneys.

-If we accept that Morris represents the detective character, this kind of shared restriction of knowledge and privilege between he and the audience fits to The Thin Blue Line.
+If we accept that Morris represents the detective character, this kind of shared restriction of knowledge and privilege between him and the audience fits The Thin Blue Line.
 Yet there is an additional consideration with this film: the fact that in his piecing together the structure of the documentary Morris is already privileged with a sort of narrative omniscience.
-We therefore need to consider Morris as two separate figures, one being the unseen detective of his investigatory narrative and the other being the filmmaker/narrator telling the story of that narrative.
+We, therefore, need to consider Morris as two separate figures, one being the unseen detective of his investigatory narrative and the other being the filmmaker/narrator telling the story of that narrative.

 Morris doesn’t literally narrate the film through voiceover, which may be thought of as both a departure from documentary convention, at least of the time, and a departure from film noir syntax, if one is to attempt to index The Thin Blue Line into this genre.
 Elements or tropes that could contribute to a noir classification include the film’s heavy employment of what appears to be flashbacks, in the form of dramatized reenactments related to interview testimonials hinged on memory, and the use of expressive shadows in these reenactments.
 It is more appropriate, however, to consider each of these elements as simply related to the film’s narrative focalization(s), or the perspective of the character(s) in terms of what narrational information is communicated through that perspective.
 We can imagine Gerard Genette would appreciate the complexity of focalization in this documentary because it deals almost entirely in multitudes of perspective, point of view, privilege of information, retelling of information, contradictory accounts, memory, false memory, false testimony, unreliable testimony and even speculation.
 And it is arguably the best cinematic example of multiple fixed focalization since Akira Kurosawa’s Rashomon.